-- We may share personal data with our agents, contractors and service providers who assist us with the operation of aspects of our services and functions, such as our payment card processor, banking and printing/postal correspondence contractors, eFlow enforcement entity and law enforcement agencies.
+(a) We may share personal data with our agents, contractors and service providers who assist us with the operation of aspects of our services and functions, such as our payment card processor, banking and printing/postal correspondence contractors, eFlow enforcement entity, Foreign Vehicle Licencing Authorities and law enforcement agencies.

 6. Transfers Abroad

-6.1 In connection with the above eFlow may transfer your personal data outside the European Economic Area, including to a jurisdiction which is not recognised by the European Commission as providing an equivalent level of protection for personal data as is provided for in the European Union.
-If and to the extent that eFlow does so, eFlow will ensure that appropriate measures are in place to comply with its obligations under applicable law governing such transfers, which may include entering into a contract governing the transfer which contains the ‘standard contractual clauses’ approved for this purpose by the European Commission or, in respect of transfers to the United States of America, ensuring that the transfer is covered by the EU-US Privacy Shield framework.
-Further details of the measures that eFlow has taken in this regard are available from the eFlow Data Protection Officer using the contact details in Section 1.3 above.
+In connection with the above, eFlow may transfer your personal data outside the European Economic Area, including to a jurisdiction which is not recognised by the European Commission as providing an equivalent level of protection for personal data as is provided for in the European Union.
+If and to the extent that eFlow does so, eFlow will ensure that appropriate measures are in place to comply with its obligations under applicable law governing such transfers, which may include entering into a contract governing the transfer which contains the ‘standard contractual clauses’ approved for this purpose by the European Commission and/or other transfer obligations/arrangements as may be specified by Commission.
+Further details of the measures that eFlow has taken in this regard are available from the eFlow Data Protection Officer, using the contact details above.

 8. Your Rights